 To demonstrate the applicability of our approach, we use a case study based on a problem from compressor development.
 In designs from industry, datasets (i.e., data rows = number of investigated designs) are always limited, yet statements should be made about all possible designs within the investigated input parameter space.
 The particular challenge is that individual input/output parameters often exhibit pronounced local minimum/maximum effects, so it is usually unclear whether this local design space has been discretized finely enough.

-We define the multi-objective desirability function that combines the predictions from multiple surrogate models and the Morris-Mitchell improvement into a single desirability score.
-The problem used in the case study is a multi-objective optimization problem with nine different objectives.
-In practice, modeling using desirability functions is a common method to optimize multiple objectives simultaneously National Institute of Standards and Technology (2021).
-It was therefore natural to combine the intensified Morris-Mitchell criterion \(\Phi^\ast\) with desirability functions to quantify the quality of the coverage of the input space and to distribute the design points uniformly in the input space as suggested by Bartz-Beielstein (2025b).
-Thus, a total of ten objectives are available that can be used in the case study.
-We limit ourselves here to the two objectives that have the greatest relevance in practice and add the third objective, the intensified Morris-Mitchell criterion \(\Phi^\ast\), as an additional objective, which is used to quantify the coverage of the search space and to distribute the design points uniformly in the input space.

-This article demonstrates how to perform multi-objective optimization using \texttt{spotoptim}.
-We will optimize two target variables (\(y_1\) and \(y_2\)) predicted by Random Forest models, while simultaneously maximizing the space-filling property of the design using the size-invariant Morris-Mitchell criterion (\(y_{mm}\)).
-To understand the impact of a new design point on existing design, we will use infill-point plots.
-As described in Bartz-Beielstein (2025b), infill-point plots visualize the location of new design points in the input space relatively to existing design points.
+We define a multi-objective desirability function that combines the predictions from multiple surrogate models and $\Phi^{\ast}$ into a single desirability score.
+The problem used in the case study is an already multi-objective optimization problem with nine different objectives.
+In practice, modeling using desirability functions is a common method to optimize multiple objectives simultaneously (Derringer and Suich 1980; National Institute of Standards and Technology 2021).
+It was therefore natural to combine the Morris-Mitchell criterion $\Phi^{\ast}$ with desirability functions to quantify the quality of the coverage of the input space and to distribute the design points uniformly in the input space as suggested by Bartz-Beielstein (2025a).
+Thus, a total of ten objectives are available (nine multiobjective ones from the application plus one for the space-filling property) that can be used in the case study.
+We limit ourselves here to the two objectives that have the greatest relevance in practice and add $\Phi^{\ast}$ as an additional objective.
+This article demonstrates how to perform this multi-objective optimization task using \texttt{spotoptim}.
+To visualize the impact of a new design point on existing design, we will use infill-point plots (Bartz-Beielstein 2025a).
+Infill-point plots visualize the location of new design points in the input space relatively to existing design points.